Squeezed Attention: Accelerating Long Context Length LLM Inference: Results

 Furthermore, our method outperforms the QUEST baseline, with a pronounced accuracy gap of up to $\sim$1 point for more aggressive sparsity settings.
-This highlights the advantage of semantic-based clustering, which allows for more aggressive KV cache sparsity by loading only the important keys without losing critical information.
-Additionally, we include results for our hierarchical lookup approach with 90\% sparsity, demonstrating how our hierarchical method has lower overhead from the centroid lookup with minor accuracy loss relative to performing a single-level lookup.
+This highlights the advantage of semantic-based clustering for identifying and retaining important keys.
+We also include results for our hierarchical lookup approach, demonstrating how our hierarchical method has lower overhead from the centroid lookup with minor accuracy loss relative to performing a single-level lookup.
+Appendix \ref{appendix:cluster-granularity} provides an ablation comparing the accuracy of our algorithm when using coarse-grained versus fine-grained centroids, demonstrating how fine-grained centroids are required for high accuracy.
+Our hierarchical method can attain the high accuracy of fine-grained centroids with a reduced centroid lookup overhead.